kennolot/CTF-pi/4.vulnerable_web_apps/ctfpi4_4/README.md

 ### Prerequisites

-1x Raspberry Pi

-### Requirements
+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

-Be inside the current directory.
+Have cloned this `CTF-pi` repository and are inside the `ctfpi4_4` directory.

+`docker compose` works.

+### Objective

+Run on Raspberry Pi:

 `docker compose up --build -d`

-`hostname -I` and go to http://<ip-address>:8080 from Pi remote connection or a machine that's connected to the same local network where Pi hosts the webapp
+`hostname -I` and go to http://<ip-address> from Pi remote connection or a machine that's connected to the same local network where Pi hosts the webapp.

 `app.py` is NOT meant to be viewed for solving this challenge

 Find the flag hidden in the file hosting web app.

-### Cleaning up

-`docker compose down`

 ### **Hints**